-Some research projects require even greater power to allow dynamic tailoring of an experiment to the participant's sequence of responses.
-Table 26.3 shows a list of various tools and techniques used to create the materials for running experiments via the Web.
+Some research projects require dynamic tailoring of an experiment to the participant's sequence of responses.
+Table 27.3 shows a list of various tools and techniques used to create the materials for running experiments via the Web.
 In Web research, there are often a number of different ways to accomplish the same tasks.
-Table 26.3 provides information to compare the tools available and help determine which application or programming language is best suited for a given task.
+Table 27.3 provides information to compare the tools available and help determine which application or programming language is best suited for a given task.

-Certain projects require a programming language such as CGI programming, JavaScript, Java, or Authorware programs.
+Certain projects require a programming language such as CGI programming, JavaScript, Java, Flash, or Authorware programs.
 Programming power is usually required by experiments that rely on computations based on the participant's responses, randomized events, precise control and measurement of timing, or precise control of psychophysical stimuli.
-The use of JavaScript to control experiments is described by Birnbaum and Wakcher (2002), Birnbaum (2002), and Baron and Siepmann (2000).
+The use of JavaScript to control experiments is described by Birnbaum and Wakcher (2002), Birnbaum (2001a), and Baron and Siepmann (2000).
 JavaScript programs can be sent as source code in the same Web page that runs the study.
 This allows investigators to openly share and communicate their methods.
 That way, it becomes possible to review, criticize, and build on previous work.

-Java is a relatively new programming language, and like JavaScript, it is intended to work the same for any browser on any computer and system.
-The use of Java to program cognitive psychology studies in which one can accurately control stimulus presentation timing and measure response times is described by

-Francis, Neath, and Suprenant (2000).
+Java is a relatively advanced programming language, and like JavaScript, it is intended to work the same for any browser on any computer and system.
+However, practice has shown that different implementations of the Java engine in different operating systems have not yet reached that goal.
+The use of Java to program cognitive psychology studies in which one can accurately control stimulus presentation timing and measure response times is described by Francis, Neath, and Suprenant (2000).
 Eichstaedt (2001) shows how to achieve very accurate response time measurement using Java.

-Authorware is an expensive but powerful application that allows one to accomplish many of the same tasks as one can do with Java, except it uses a graphical user interface in which the author can program processes and interactions with the participant by moving icons on a flow line.
-This approach has been used to good effect by McGraw, Tew, and Williams (2000; see also Williams, McGraw, & Tew, 1999).
-Additional discussion of these approaches is given in various chapters of Birnbaum (2000a) and in Birnbaum (2001a, 2004a, 2004b).
+Authorware is an expensive, but powerful application that allows one to accomplish many of the same tasks as one can do with Java, except it uses a graphical user interface in which the author can "program" processes and interactions with the participant by moving icons on a flow line.
+This approach has been used to good effect by McGraw, Tew, and Williams (2000; see also Williams, McGraw, and Tew 1999).
+However, participants are required to install a plug-in so this approach works best with participants in laboratories (where plug-ins can be preinstalled) or with online panels (where panelists will have installed them) rather than for experiments with open recruitment of participants at uncontrolled computers.
+Additional discussion of these approaches is given by Birnbaum (2000a, 2001a, 2004a, 2004b), Reips (2006, 2007), and Reips and Krantz (2010).
+Authorware was developed by Macromedia and acquired by Adobe; in 2010, Adobe announced that it will discontinue development of this program but will continue to support it.

-JavaScript, Java, and Authorware experiments run client-side.
+JavaScript, Java, and Authorware experiments run client side.
 That means that the experiment runs on the participant's computer.
-This can be an advantage in that it frees the server from making calculations and having a lot of traffic delays sending information back and forth.
-It can also be a disadvantage if the participant does not have compatible languages or plug-ins.
-At a time when Internet Explorer had a buggy version of JavaScript and JavaScript tended to produce error messages on people's computer screens, Schwarz and Reips (2001) found that JavaScript caused a higher rate of dropout in Web studies compared with methods that did not require client-side programming.
-However, in recent years, JavaScript and Web browsers have become less error-prone.
+This can be an advantage, in that it frees the server from making calculations and having a lot of traffic delays sending information back and forth.
+It can also be a disadvantage, if the participant does not have compatible script languages or plug-ins.
+At a time when Internet Explorer had a buggy version of JavaScript and JavaScript tended to produce error messages on people's computer screens, Schwarz and Reips (2001) found that JavaScript caused a higher rate of drop-out in Web studies compared with methods that did not require client-side programming.
+However, in recent years, JavaScript and Web browsers have become less error prone.
 Among the client-side programming options, JavaScript is probably the most widely used one.